pietgeursen/conways_c/README.md

 ## [Intro to pointers](pointers.md)

 Have a play with pointers.cpp file.
-There are comments as suggestions for things to do in the file.
+There are suggestions in the file of things to try and code.

 ## Conways

-## Test
+### Dev cycle
+  - Edit the `CmakeLists.txt` file to build the next file you're going to work on.
+  - `$ make`

+### Testing

 Run one specific test